Luca Tramontin: Sports career

-Orules, Rugby/Aussie Rules for disabled
+Disabled rugby

-Tramontin started and invented a new formula for disabled people to play full contact oval ball.
+Tramontin invented a new formula for disabled people to play full contact oval ball.
 It has been well documented on TV and media in order to expand the code.

-For serious mental and perceptive diseases the game consists in a code half way between rugby and Australian Football, while for medium degree of disability the teams created by Tramontin adopt the Orules/Australian Football rules except for number of players and length of the periods.
+For serious mental and perceptive diseases, the game consists in a code halfway between rugby and Australian Football, while for medium degree of disability the teams created by Tramontin adopt the Orules/Australian Football rules except for number of players and length of the periods.

-Other disabled sports

-Tramontin is very close to any form of team sport for disabled people, both organizing or trying to practice himself.
+Tramontin is very close to any form of team sport for disabled people, both organizing or practicing himself.